Arma 3: Old Man

 In 2038, Tanoa is stricken by an epidemic of "Atrox", a malaria super-strain.
-When NATO peacekeepers proceed with their concurrent withdrawal instead of helping, the Horizon Islands' newly-elected government asks CSAT for aid.
-CSAT sends doctors and researchers, but also soldiers, who take control of the Gendarmerie and practically occupy Tanoa.
+When NATO peacekeepers continue with their ongoing withdrawal instead of helping, the Horizon Islands' newly-elected government asks CSAT for aid.
+China promptly sends doctors and researchers along with soldiers, who take control of the Gendarmerie and practically occupy Tanoa.
 L'Ensemble wages guerrilla warfare against CSAT and the government to little support from the populace, who are aware they have not changed from their predecessor, Syndikat.

 Santiago, a retired French Legionnaire, investigates CSAT's activities for Scott Miller and the CTRG; they believe the Atrox epidemic has been engineered by CSAT, their most damning evidence being suspiciously-marked containers shipped by CSAT into villages that promptly suffer deadly Atrox outbreaks.
 Santiago's friend, virologist Dr. Drábek of Luganville, also finds concerning discrepancies in Atrox's symptoms and biological properties.
 When Luganville receives the containers and suffers an outbreak, he hides his patients in the jungle and asks Santiago for help.
-To gather life-saving primaquine for Drábek's patients and secure support for Miller's anti-CSAT operations, Santiago is forced to work for L'Ensemble and his high-ranking contact Samjo to gain their trust and access primaquine on the L'Ensemble-run black market.
+To gather life-saving primaquine for Drábek's patients and secure support for Miller's anti-CSAT operations, Santiago is forced to work for L'Ensemble and his high-ranking contact Samjo to gain their trust and access primaquine on L'Ensemble's black market.

-Miller sends Santiago to investigate CSAT research camps in Ouméré and Harcourt, where their suspicions are confirmed: Atrox is a biological agent designed to manufacture crises in target groups that only CSAT can resolve (with goals similar to the Apex Protocol), and they are testing it on Tanoans.
-With enough evidence against CSAT, Miller creates a plan to destroy the laboratory developing Atrox on Tuvanaka Island, which has been fully evacuated by CSAT on the pretense of an outbreak.
-Santiago bombs the laboratory for Miller and the CTRG to raid it, and they recover a counteragent; however, Miller, Drábek, and Samjo each seek the counteragent, but there is not enough of it for everyone.
+Miller sends Santiago to investigate CSAT research camps in Ouméré and Harcourt, where their suspicions are confirmed: Atrox is a biological agent designed to manufacture crises in target groups that only CSAT can resolve, and the Tanoans are their test subjects.
+With damning evidence against CSAT, Miller formulates a plan to destroy the laboratory developing Atrox on Tuvanaka Island.
+Santiago bombs the laboratory for a CTRG raid, and they recover a counteragent; however, Miller, Drábek, and Samjo each seek the counteragent, but there is not enough to satisfy everyone.
 The ending of Old Man depends on who Santiago gives the counteragent to, though none are confirmed as canon: